batiste/sprite.js/doc/source/index.rst

     var background = scene.Layer('background', {useCanvas:true, autoClear:false});

-Performances on particle test can be quite different depending on the device and browser and plateform:
+Performances with the particle test can be quite different depending on the device and browser and plateform:

 +------------------------+---------------+-------------+---------------+---------------------+-------+
 | Browsers               | Chrome linux  | Opera linux | Firefox linux | HTC Desire (webkit) | IE9   |